 What is the Thomas-Kilmann Conflict Mode Instrument?

-The TKI (Thomas-Kilmann Conflict Mode Instrument) measures five “conflict-handling modes,” or ways of dealing with conflict: competing, collaborating, compromising, avoiding, and accommodating.
+The Thomas-Kilmann Conflict Mode Instrument (TKI Assessment) measures five “conflict-handling modes,” or ways of dealing with conflict: competing, collaborating, compromising, avoiding, and accommodating.
 These five modes can be described along two dimensions, assertiveness and cooperativeness.
 Assertiveness refers to the extent to which one tries to satisfy his or her own concerns, and cooperativeness refers to the extent to which one tries to satisfy the concerns of another person (Thomas & Kilmann, 1974, 2007).
 Competing is assertive and not cooperative, and accommodating is cooperative and not assertive.
 Avoiding is neither assertive nor cooperative, while collaborating is both assertive and cooperative.
 Compromising falls in the middle on both dimensions.

-Ready to discover your own TKI assessment results?
+Ready to incorporate Thomas-Kilmann method of resolving conflict in your daily life?
 Order the TKI Assessment and Report from Hone Consulting

-If you need help with interpreting the TKI (Thomas Kilmann) Conflict Mode Instrument to make conflict more productive, this excerpt from the Technical Brief for the Thomas-Kilmann Conflict Mode Instrument can help.
+If you need help with interpreting your TKI Assessment results to make conflict more productive, this excerpt from the Technical Brief for the Thomas-Kilmann Conflict Mode Instrument can help.

 …the conflict-handling modes are listed in a sequence.
 That sequence is competing, collaborating, compromising, avoiding, and accommodating….